The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Problem formulation and summary

 on the candidate model $f^i$, where $x_{k+1}^i:=f^i(x_k^i,\mu^i(x_k^i))+n_k$ with $x^i_1=0$.
 The policy $\mu^i$ can be optimal for model $f^i$, but this does not necessarily need to be the case.
-In practice, such a policy can be obtained by solving a Bellman equation through (approximate) dynamic programming \cite{bertsekas2017dynamic}, or by applying proximal policy optimization in conjunction with an offline simulator.
+In practice, such a policy can be obtained by solving a Bellman equation through (approximate) dynamic programming \citep{bertsekas2017dynamic}, or by applying proximal policy optimization in conjunction with an offline simulator.
+We assume $\gamma^i$ (i.e., the steady-state performance of $\mu^i$ associated with $f^i$) to be finite for all $i$.
+If $\gamma^i$ is infinite, then the corresponding model $f^i$ should be excluded.
 We will consider policy regret as our performance objective, where the policy $\mu$ corresponding to the dynamics $f$ represents the benchmark performance.

-The reinforcement learning strategy has a very natural interpretation: The strategy selects, at each $M$th iteration, the feedback policy $\mu^{i_k}$ under which the distribution of $i_k$ follows a softmax function of $s_k^i$.
+The reinforcement learning strategy has a natural interpretation: The strategy selects, at each $M$th iteration, the feedback policy $\mu^{i_k}$, where the index $i_k$ is sampled from a distribution following a softmax function of $s_k^i$.
 The system is further excited by adding the random perturbation $n_{\mathrm{u}k}$ to the feedback policy.
 If persistence of excitation is guaranteed, the estimation will converge at a rate at least $\mathcal{O}(1/k^2)$, which yields a policy regret (compared to the strategy $\mu$ corresponding to the dynamics $f$) that scales logarithmically in the horizon $N$ and the number of candidates $m$.